Quasi-coincidence of cluster structures on positroid varieties: Categorification

-\begin{rem} Because $A_D$ is Noetherian (being free and finitely generated over the Noetherian ring $Z$) and of finite global dimension \cite[Thm.~3.7]{Pressland-Postnikov}, it follows from Theorems~\ref{t:src-cat} and \ref{t:tgt-cat} together with a result of Kalck, Iyama, Wemyss and Yang \cite[Thm.~2.7]{KIWY} that the categories $\gproj\CM(B_D)$ and $\ginj\CM(B_D)$ are equivalent, via an equivalence that takes $\Tsrc$ to $\Ttgt$.
+\begin{rem} Because \(A_D\) is Noetherian (being free and finitely generated over the Noetherian ring \(Z\)) and of finite global dimension \cite[Thm.~3.7]{Pressland-Postnikov}, it follows from Theorems~\ref{t:src-cat} and \ref{t:tgt-cat} together with a result of Kalck, Iyama, Wemyss and Yang \cite[Thm.~2.7]{KIWY} that the categories \(\gproj\CM(B_D)\) and \(\ginj\CM(B_D)\) are equivalent, via an equivalence that takes \(\Tsrc\) to \(\Ttgt\).
 However, this is not the relationship between these two categories which will ultimately lead to quasi-equivalence of the two cluster structures. \end{rem}

-By Theorems~\ref{t:src-cat} and \ref{t:tgt-cat}, both $\gproj\CM(B_D)$ and $\ginj\CM(B_D)$ serve as categorifications of the abstract cluster algebra $\clustalg{D}$.
-Cluster-tilting objects, which both of these categories have, play the role of seeds or clusters, the stably $2$-Calabi--Yau property ensuring that these objects admit a mutation theory \cite{IyaYos}.
-The fact that the cluster-tilting objects $\Tsrc$ and $\Ttgt$ have endomorphism algebra $A_D$, which is defined from the same quiver $Q_D$ as the cluster algebra $\clustalg{D}$, means that the mutation classes of these cluster-tilting objects exhibits the same combinatorics as the mutation class of seeds in $\clustalg{D}$.
+By Theorems~\ref{t:src-cat} and \ref{t:tgt-cat}, both \(\gproj\CM(B_D)\) and \(\ginj\CM(B_D)\) serve as categorifications of the abstract cluster algebra \(\clustalg{D}\).
+Cluster-tilting objects, which both of these categories have, play the role of seeds or clusters, the stably \(2\)-Calabi--Yau property ensuring that these objects admit a mutation theory \cite{IyaYos}.
+The fact that the cluster-tilting objects \(\Tsrc\) and \(\Ttgt\) have endomorphism algebra \(A_D\), which is defined from the same quiver \(Q_D\) as the cluster algebra \(\clustalg{D}\), means that the mutation classes of these cluster-tilting objects exhibit the same combinatorics as the mutation class of seeds in \(\clustalg{D}\).
 More precisely, we have the following.

-\begin{thm}[{\cite[Thm.~6.11]{Pressland-Postnikov}}] Both $(\gproj\CM(B_D),\Tsrc)$ and $(\ginj\CM(B_D),\Ttgt)$ are Frobenius $2$-Calabi--Yau realisations of the cluster algebra $\clustalg{D}$ \cite[Def.~5.1]{FuKel} (see also \cite[Def.~6.9]{Pressland-Postnikov}).
+\begin{thm}[{\cite[Thm.~6.11]{Pressland-Postnikov}}] Both \((\gproj\CM(B_D),\Tsrc)\) and \((\ginj\CM(B_D),\Ttgt)\) are Frobenius \(2\)-Calabi--Yau realisations of the cluster algebra \(\clustalg{D}\) \cite[Def.~5.1]{FuKel} (see also \cite[Def.~6.9]{Pressland-Postnikov}).

-In particular, both categories carry a Fu--Keller cluster character \cite[\S3]{FuKel} which provides a bijection between the mutation class of the given cluster-tilting object and the set of seeds of $\clustalg{D}$, inducing a bijection between the indecomposable summands of the objects in this mutation class and the cluster variables, and compatible with the combinatorics of mutation on each set. \end{thm}
+In particular, both categories carry a Fu--Keller cluster character \cite[\S3]{FuKel}, providing a bijection between the mutation class of the given cluster-tilting object and the set of seeds of \(\clustalg{D}\), inducing a bijection between the indecomposable summands of the objects in this mutation class and the cluster variables, compatible with the combinatorics of mutation on each set. \end{thm}

-Cluster-tilting objects in $\gproj\CM(B_D)$ in the mutation class of $\Tsrc$, and objects of their additive closures, are called \emph{reachable}.
-We use the same terminology for the mutation class of $\Ttgt$ in $\ginj\CM(B_D)$.
+Cluster-tilting objects in \(\gproj\CM(B_D)\) in the mutation class of \(\Tsrc\), and objects of their additive closures, are called \emph{reachable}.
+We use the same terminology for the mutation class of \(\Ttgt\) in \(\ginj\CM(B_D)\).